Computational Reproducibility in Computational Social Science: Barriers Imposed by External Dependencies and Opacity

-In general, researchers should consider not using commercial API services such as Google Translate API and ChatGPT in their CSS research since they generate opacity in the entire analytical pipeline.
+If APIs from these big-tech companies must be used, we recommend caching complete output from these APIs as data files.
+Solutions such as vcr \citep{vcr} can be used.
+We can then consider the API outputs as some static sensitive data.

+Finally, researchers should consider the option to archive their data (the cached static API outputs and beyond) in a secure data archive\footnote{e.g. \url{https://www.gesis.org/angebot/daten-aufbereiten-und-analysieren/analyse-sensibler-daten/secure-data-center-sdc}} that will ensure the long-term accessibility of data for other researchers (if necessary under certain contracts).
+Many papers might have the claim that data and computer code are available upon request.
+However, several previous studies have shown that researchers do not necessarily respond to these requests \citep{vaadbfgmrr-arddraa-14}, or they themselves do not have access to their own data and code as time goes by \citep[e.g.][]{tedersoo:2021:D}. \cite{vaadbfgmrr-arddraa-14} report that the availability rapidly decreases with age of the paper.
+However, even if journals have stricter mandates on data and code sharing, they seemed to be ignored in the past \citep{vabfgkmmrrvy-mdagiard-13}.
+In contrast, if papers come with a data (and code) availability statement, 80\% of data and code remain available even over a longer period of time \citep{f-ladaapo-22}.

+On the analysis front, we advise against the release of academic research software in the form of RESTful API, as in the example set by the widely used Botometer~\citep[][now defunct due to the closure of Twitter API]{yang2022botometer}.
+Maintenance of these APIs requires enormous amount of computational resources and the reproducibility of downstream research using these APIs depends on the sustained allocation of these resources.
+Researchers should consider not using commercial API services such as ChatGPT in their CSS research.
 When free and open source alternatives are available, those alternatives should be considered first.
-For example, machine translation can be replaced by locally deployed open source software packages such as OPUS-MT\citep{tiedemann2020opus}, whereas prompt-based LLMs such as ChatGPT can be replaced with Alpaca~\citep[]{alpaca}.
+For example, prompt-based LLMs such as ChatGPT can be replaced with Alpaca~\citep[]{alpaca} \footnote{Having said so, open source LLMs are difficult to define, depending on factors such as whether the training data are open and whether the license is restrictive.
+For a guide on how to choose an appropriate open source model, see \citep[]{liesenfeld:2023:OC}.}.
 These locally deployed software might not have the state-of-the-art performance.
-But that performance impact ---usually not important enough for the analysis and can be statistically adjusted~\citep[]{fong_tyler_2021,TeBlunthius_2023} --- is a reasonable price to pay to improve reproducibility.
-One often ignored aspect of using these commercial API services is that private or sensitive data often get transferred to a commercial entity (e.g. Google or OpenAPI), to whom the participants of the study probably did not give consent for researchers to make the data transfer.
+But that performance impact ---usually not important enough for the analysis and can be statistically adjusted~\citep[]{teblunthuis2023misclassification} --- is a reasonable price to pay to improve reproducibility.
+One often ignored aspect of using these commercial API services is that private or sensitive data often get transferred to a commercial entity (e.g. OpenAPI), to whom the participants of the study probably did not give consent for researchers to make the data transfer.